apache/griffin/griffin-doc/deploy/deploy-guide.md

     datanucleus-rdbms-3.2.9.jar
     ```
 - ElasticSearch (5.0 or later versions).
-	ElasticSearch works as a metrics collector, Griffin produces metrics into it, and our default UI gets metrics from it, you can use them by your own way as well.
+	ElasticSearch works as a metrics collector, Apache Griffin produces metrics into it, and our default UI gets metrics from it, you can use them by your own way as well.

 ### Configuration